thoth-station/adviser/docs/source/architecture.rst

 * ``amun-inspection`` (optional, used on Amun)

 The main reason behind splitting the application into multiple namespaces are workloads.
-Thoth is running different type of one-time workloads based on an trigger - for example a single ``adviser`` instance is created as per user request.
+Thoth is running different type of one-time workloads based on a trigger - for example a single ``adviser`` instance is created as per user request.
 The workload is then scheduled into a separate namespace (backend, in case of adviser) and the given namespace acts as a pool of resources that are